Regression-Games/RegressionBot/docs/api.md

 >
 >  <b><u>Entity</u></b><br>
 >    An Entity is anything that can be dynamically spawned into the Minecraft world.
->    Common Entities include other players, enemy mobs, items in your inventory or floating on the ground, and objects you can interact with such as minecarts or beds.
+>    Common Entities include other players, enemy mobs, items in your inventory or floating on the ground, and objects you can interact with such as mine-carts or beds.
 >
 >  <b><u>Block</u></b><br>
 >    A Block is a specific type of Entity that exist in the environment.